Barriers to qualifying for an earnings-related allowance

 • You turn down a place on a training course

-• You refuse to agree on an employment plan with the TE Office
+• You refuse to agree on an employment plan with the employment authority

 Barriers to being available for work